justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-product-type/README.md

 String getScreenNavigationKey();
 ```

 > This returns a key to indicate where our screen should appear in Liferay.
-Return the value `"cp.definition.general"` so it properly appears among the other screens for products.
+Return the value `cp.definition.general` so it properly appears among the other screens for products.

 #### Review the `ScreenNavigationEntry` Interface